bodrovis/lokalise_manager/README.md

 ### Overriding defaults

-You can even subclass the default `Config` class and provide the new defaults:
+You can even subclass the default `GlobalConfig` class and provide the new defaults:

 ```ruby
 class CustomConfig < LokaliseManager::GlobalConfig